pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 df_data.head()
 ```

-PyMC can also keep track of the dimensions (like dates or cities) and coordinates (such as the actual date times or city names) of multi-dimensional data.
-It offers two wrappers for this: `ConstantData` and `MutableData`.
-Both allow you to specify the dimension names and coordinates of random variables, instead of specifying the shapes of those random variables as numbers.
-The difference is whether you intend to change this data after fitting the model, to perform out-of-sample prediciton, for example.
-It's most common to specify data as a `MutableData`, so we will do that here as well.

-More generally, there are two ways to specify new dimensions and their coordinates:
+As noted above, `ConstantData` gives you the ability to give named labels to the dimensions of your data.
+This can be done in two ways:

-- Entering the dimensions in the `dims` kwarg of a `pm.Data` variable with a pandas Series or DataFrame.
+- Entering the dimensions in the `dims` kwarg of a `pm.ConstantData` variable with a pandas Series or DataFrame.
 The name of the index and columns will be remembered as the dimensions, and PyMC will infer that the values of the given columns must be the coordinates.
 - Using the new `coords` argument to {class}`pymc.Model` to set the coordinates explicitly.

 For more explanation about dimensions, coordinates and their big benefits, we encourage you to take a look at the {ref}`ArviZ documentation <arviz:xarray_for_arviz>`.